lebao3105/texteditor/README.md

 * Able to make Windows executable file (.exe)
 * Command window where you can run external commands (except Console apps which require your inputs)

-> Note: This project also available on GitLab ([link here.](https://gitlab.com/lebao3105/texteditor_tk)) Gitlab repo is less-often then the Github one.
+> Note: This project also available on GitLab ([link here.](https://gitlab.com/lebao3105/texteditor_tk)) Gitlab repo is less-often updated then the Github one.

 ## Running
 You need Python 3.8+ with Tkinter & pip installed.